 Malware can harm any kind of device, though depending on what you use, you’ll be at varying degrees of risk.
 Windows PCs are the most popular target because they are the most widely used computer systems.
 Mac computers were ignored by malware creators for years because of their then-lower market share, but as they grew in popularity, Mac malware began to appear as well.

 Smartphones and tablets can also be infected by malware, despite their comparatively higher security.
 While you can only download apps on your iPhone via the official App Store, Android users aren’t as rigidly limited to Google Play.
 Still, while both companies patrol their stores diligently, malware sometimes manages to sneak through and infect a few unlucky souls before it gets taken down.
-If it happens to you, you can learn how to remove viruses from Android.
+If it happens to you, you can learn how to remove viruses from Android or iPhones.

 It is also possible to get malware on your smartphone or tablet if you jailbreak it, which removes the device’s built-in protective walls.
 Generally, jailbreaking is only done by very advanced users who know how to do it and know the risks they are taking.
 Unless you’re one of them, think twice before jailbreaking your phone.